bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

-This document specifies an twisted Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements with 128 bit security.
+This document specifies an twisted Edwards curve defined over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements on a group of order approximately 2^246.
 It is two times faster than Curve25519, and when not using endomorphisms 1.2 times faster.
 This curve is isogenous to the only know elliptic curve with a four dimensional scalar decomposition over GF((2^127-1)^2) and large prime-order subgroup.

 --- middle